 You may use your smartphone, go pro, or a handheld camera for this task.
 As long as you are comfortable with the device and it works well with you.
 Exploring the option of using 360-degree cameras is also an excellent choice.

-Using this tip, you will be able to also share the videos you took to your colleagues for proper coordination.
+Using this tip, you will be able to also share the videos you took with your colleagues for proper coordination.
 In effect, your team will also be familiar with the project even if they haven’t done the site visit themselves.

 When doing the site survey, it is a must to get the details of the existing electrical load for your PV project.
 By doing this, you will be able to properly size the solar plant.
 This will give you an idea of the maximum capacity of the PV power that you will integrate with the property’s mains.

-It will be shown as a single line diagram.
+It will be shown as a single-line diagram.
 Sometimes, you will also see it in a table form which they call load schedule.
 You will usually see these on the walls of the electrical room, or the document holder on the backside of panel doors.

 A connection point referred to here is the electrical panel where you want to connect your solar PV output.
 For residential buildings, it is usually the main electrical distribution board that is used as a point of connection.